SpellholdStudios/Red_Dragon_Summoning_Spell/README.md

 - Added missing `HANDLE_CHARSETS` function to convert string entries for EE games.
 - Removed `READLN` action and included into main component the option adding the scroll in Ribald's secret stock of items, to support AL|EN's "Project Infinity".
 - Added native BG2:EE and EET compatibility.
+- Added new spell and scroll icon.
+- Fixed wrong spell level (9 - was 7).
+- Wrote an accurate spell description.
+- Added French translation (thanks Gwendolyne).
-- Added Russian translation (thanks Fess).
+- Added Russian translation (thanks Fess and Austin).
 - Added Spanish translation (thanks Lisandro).
 - Updated translations (Gwendolyne and Austin).
-- Updated and renamed readme file to *dragonsummon-readme.txt*, then moved it into new "*readme*" folder.
+- Updated and renamed readme file to *dragonsummon-readme-english.txt*, then moved it into new "*readme*" folder.
 - Removed useless "*backup*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Lower cased files.